ld4l/bib2bibframe/README.md

 ## Runtime arguments ##

-Bib ids must be specified on the commandline.
+Bib ids and processing mode must be specified on the commandline.
 All other arguments are optional, and can be specified in the config file rather than the commandline.
 See above for descriptions of these arguments.

 **--ids:** Comma-delimited list of Cornell bib ids **or** 'file:' followed by the relative path to a newline-delimited file of bib ids.

+**--batch:** Convert all records in batch to a single file, rather than individually to separate files.

 See the corresponding config file options for description of the following: